valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/migration.md

     Support for `Protractor` (an end-to-end testing framework) in the Angular CLI will be discontinued.
 Either remove `Protractor` from your implementation, or migrate to Cypress [by following this guide](https://blog.ninja-squad.com/2021/05/05/migrating-from-protractor-to-cypress/).
     The latter is recommended.

-* **New required dependency**

-  Scope: Front-end

-  `ngx-translate-multi-http-loader` requires a new dependency.
-Run the following command in the root of the implementation project: `npm i deepmerge-ts`.

 * **REST API versioning**